InfuseAI/primehub-site/docs/group-image.md

 ## Use Existing Image

-Add a existing image for the group.
+Add an existing image for the group.

 ![](assets/group-image-existing.png)